mustang-im/mustang/README.md

 The target user group is primarily the Thunderbird users, but also all those people who use webmail or the standard system email app today.

+For now, this is just a modest prototype.